 Hello, Python!

-This course will use a tool called Jupyter Notebooks to run your Python code.
-Once Jupyter Lab is open, to open a Notebook go to File > New > Notebook or click the Python 3 button under Notebook section in the Launcher tab.
+This course will use a tool called Notebooks to run your Python code.
+Once Google Colab is open, to open a Notebook go to File > New notebook in Drive.

-Once the notebook is launched, you will see a wide grey box with a blue [ ]: to the left.
-The grey box is an input cell where you type any Python code you want to run.
+Once the notebook is launched, you will see a wide box with a [ ]: to the left.
+The box is an input cell where you type any Python code you want to run.
 For instance, type:

 print("Hello, Python!")

-Then, to run the cell click the button (▶) in the toolbar at the top or press Ctrl-Enter or Shift-Enter with the cursor inside.
+Then, to run the cell click the button (▶) on the left or press Ctrl-Enter or Shift-Enter with the cursor inside.
 The output will appear below when the cell is run:

 print("Hello, Python!")